Investigating elastic constants across diverse strain-matrix sets: Results and discussions

-We calculated the elastic constants of the prototype materials listed in Table \ref{num} using the OHESS, the ULICS, and the ASESS, and made a detailed comparison of their accuracy for different crystal systems.
-As shown in Table \ref{num}, the 3D prototype materials are mainly divided into the cubic, the hexagonal, the rhombohedral, the tetragonal, the orthorhombic, the monoclinic, and the triclinic system.
-The prototype materials cover the range of the ionic crystals, covalent crystals, and metals.
-The tests and comparisons were also extended to 2D materials.
+We undertook a comprehensive analysis of the elastic constants for a diverse array of prototype materials, as delineated in Table~\ref{num}.
+For our calculations, we employed three distinct strain sets: the OHESS, the ULICS, and the ASESS.
+The primary objective was to discern their respective accuracy across varying crystal systems.
+The 3D prototype materials listed in Table~\ref{num} encompass a wide spectrum of crystal systems, including the cubic, hexagonal, rhombohedral, tetragonal, orthorhombic, monoclinic, and triclinic systems.
+Moreover, these prototype materials are representative of a broad classification of crystal types—spanning ionic and covalent crystals, as well as metals.
+To ensure a holistic understanding, our evaluation was not confined merely to 3D materials; it was further extended to encompass 2D materials.